-If you’re looking for an easy party food to take to a July 4th barbecue, a Cinco de Mayo celebration, New Year’s Eve shindig or just any other kind of get-together you could imagine, this firecrackers recipe is as simple as they come!
+If you’re looking for an easy party food to take to a Super Bowl party, a July 4th barbecue, a Cinco de Mayo celebration, New Year’s Eve shindig or just any other kind of get-together you could imagine, this firecrackers recipe is as simple as they come!

 Five ingredients.
 No cooking.
 A couple of zippered plastic bag and a little shimmy and shake.
 (How often do you get to dance when you cook?)